-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2006, 2005 AND 2004 (Amounts in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2006, 2005 AND 2004

 In January 2004, WNS entered into a seven-year contract with a new customer to outsource their back-office and contact center operations.
 The contract contemplated a transfer period of approximately one year during which the customer's resources were available to WNS.
 The cost of such customer's resources during the transfer period, aggregating to \$19,159 and \$7,714 during the years ended March 31, 2005 and 2004, respectively, is included in cost of revenue.